 You can also change the assumptions about carbon dioxide removal in En-ROADS.
 On the top menu, click Simulation and then Assumptions and scroll down to “Carbon dioxide removal maximum,” which allows you to see and change the assumptions about the potential for each CDR technology in terms of the maximum removal flux (Gt CO2/year).

-To learn more about CDR in En-ROADS, read the User Guide section on the Technological Carbon Removal slider.
+To learn more about CDR in En-ROADS, read the User Guide sections on Technological Carbon Removal and Nature-Based Carbon Removal